 Q - How can I enter myself into a league?

 A - The easiest way to enter a league in Softball America is as a free agent.
 There is no cost to become a free agent.
 You can enter alone or with a friend.
 Fill out and submit a Free Agent Form.
 As managers in the league need players, the Free Agent Wire is the first place they look.
 If entering with a friend, please make a note accordingly in the comment box at the bottom of the form.

 Q - How can I enter my team into a league?

 A - There are 2 steps you must take to enter a team into a league.
 First, you must fill out and submit a Full Team Form.
 Second, if a spot opens in the league your team is interested in, you will then be required to remit a 4-player league fee deposit to secure the open spot.
-You can remit league fees via our secure on-line League Fee Form, or mail league fees to:
+You can remit league fees via our secure on-line League Fee Form or in person at the Eureka Quarry Ball Field.

 If the league(s) you are interested in do not have an opening, your team will be placed on a list for entry into the next available opening.
 When an opening becomes available you will be contacted by a league official.

 Q - How much does it cost to play?